The third edition of Think Stats is not for sale yet, but if you would like to support this project, you can buy me a coffee.

 The following figure shows sequences of these scores for the first 100 participants.

 These variables are clearly related: when one is above the mean, the other is likely to be above the mean, too.
-To quantify the strength of this relationship, we’ll multiply the standard scores element-wise and compute the mean of the products.
+To quantify the strength of this relationship, we’ll multiply the standard scores element-wise and compute the average of the products.

 np.mean(piat_math_standard * sat_math_standard)